kyunghoj/GSoC2014/PIG-2597/README.md

 About Me
 --
-I am a fourth year PhD student in computer science at SUNY Buffalo.
+I am a fourth year PhD student in computer science at University at Buffalo, the State Univeristy of New York.
 My main research interest lies in distributed data processing systems.
-Currently I am developing a wide-area data processing system that adapts Pig Latin script language for describing data flows.
+Currently I am developing a wide-area data processing system that uses Pig Latin script language for describing data flows.

-Thanks to my research experience, I have a good understanding of how Pig processes Grunt shell commands and Pig Latin scripts, generates logical plans, and how the logical plan is translated into MapReduce jobs.
-I am knowledgeable in developing Hadoop MapReduce applications and installing Hadoop MapReduce/HBase cluster.
+Thanks to my research experience, I have a good understanding of how Pig processes Grunt shell commands and Pig Latin scripts, generates logical plans, and how the plans are translated into MapReduce jobs.
+In addition, I am knowledgeable in developing Hadoop MapReduce applications and installing Hadoop MapReduce/HBase cluster.

 Since early 2013, I have been following Pig development list.
 I reported bugs and submitted patches [1][2] and particpated in discussions [3] even though they were minor issues.

 Before my graduate studies, I had been a software developer for more than 4 years.
-I am familiar with (distributed) version control systems such as git and subversion.
+I am familiar with version control systems such as git and subversion.

 [1] https://issues.apache.org/jira/browse/PIG-3166